Đời dưỡng lão

 Some people need to enter a nursing home for a temporary period and are then able to resume a more normal life.
 For them the spend-down requirement can be a burden, since they have few assets left to live on after they leave the nursing home.

-Trust or annuity that would make it not count as income for purposes of government benefits.
+There may be ways your father’s savings could be invested or placed in a Trust or annuity that would make it not count as income for purposes of government benefits.
 For example, if the money came to your father monthly in a form of payment that did not count as income for government benefits or was below the amount allowed and if your father did not have access to the full amount, he might preserve his savings in the form of monthly income and still qualify for benefits.
 Your father should get legal advice from a competent attorney on what is legal and what is not legal in this situation, since mistakes can have devastating results.

 No comments: